pranjal1127/pranjal1127.github.io/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
+  - C++ (Competative Programming)
   - JavaScript (ES6+)
   - HTML & (S)CSS
   - React
-  - Vue
   - Node.js
+  - Solidity
-  - WordPress
+  - web3
 ---

 Hello!
-I'm Brittany, a software engineer based in Boston, MA.
+I'm Pranjal, a student in IIIT kota.

 I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
 My goal is to always build products that provide pixel-perfect, performant experiences.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+I am very enthusiastic to build product based on Blockchain technology.

+I am persuing my B.tech degree from Indian institute of information technology,kota( [IIIT kota](https://www.iiitkota.ac.in) ) in Computer Science and Engineering (2018 - present).

 Here are a few technologies I've been working with recently: